 NVES Regulator IT Testing program

-The IT testing program will be rolled out across 3 phases.
-Each of these phases will comprise a testing program for regulated entities that is managed by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the department) and the NVES Regulator.
+The IT testing program is built for regulated entities and is managed by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the department) and the NVES Regulator.
+It makes sure:

-• regulated entities data and processes translate into NVES Regulator’s systems and processes
+• regulated entities data and processes translate and work with NVES Regulator systems and processes

-• regulated entities have an opportunity to inform the design of the NVES Regulator systems.
+• regulated entities have an opportunity to inform the design of NVES Regulator systems.

 Testing is voluntary but strongly encouraged ahead of the 1 July 2025 compliance date.